locationtech/geomesa/docs/user/kafka/usage.rst

                                              format.
 See `New Consumer Configs <http://kafka.apache.org/documentation.html#newconsumerconfigs>`_
 ``kafka.consumer.from-beginning``    Boolean Start reading from the beginning of the topic (vs ignore existing messages).
 If enabled, features
                                              will not be available for query until all existing messages are processed.
 However, feature listeners will still be invoked as normal.
-``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
+See :ref:`kafka_initial_load` ``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
 Set to 0 to disable consuming (i.e. producer only)
-``kafka.topic.partitions``           Integer Number of partitions to use in kafka topics ``kafka.topic.replication``          Integer Replication factor to use in kafka topics ``kafka.cache.expiry``               String  Expire features from in-memory cache after this delay, e.g. "10 minutes" ``kafka.cache.event-time``           String  Instead of message time, determine expiry based on feature data.
-This can be an attribute
+``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics ``kafka.cache.expiry``               String  Expire features from in-memory cache after this delay, e.g. "10 minutes".
+See :ref:`kafka_expiry`
+``kafka.cache.event-time``           String  Instead of message time, determine expiry based on feature data.
+See :ref:`kafka_event_time`
-                                             name or a CQL expression, but it must evaluate to a date ``kafka.cache.event-time.ordering``  Boolean Instead of message time, determine feature ordering based on the feature event time
+``kafka.cache.event-time.ordering``  Boolean Instead of message time, determine feature ordering based on the feature event time.
+                                             See :ref:`kafka_event_time`
-``kafka.cache.cqengine``             Boolean Use CQEngine-based implementation of in-memory feature cache.
-See :ref:`in_memory_index` for details
+``kafka.cache.cqengine.indices``     String  Use CQEngine-based attribute indices for the in-memory feature cache.
+See :ref:`kafka_cqengine`
 ``kafka.index.resolution.x``         Integer Number of bins in the x-dimension of the spatial index, by default 360 ``kafka.index.resolution.y``         Integer Number of bins in the y-dimension of the spatial index, by default 180 ``kafka.serialization.lazy``         Boolean Use lazy deserialization of features.
 This may improve processing load at